-What Patanjali means in this sutra is not so easy in practice.
+What Patanjali means in this sutra sounds simple but is not so easy in practice.

-Once established in siddhasana, the Kriya Siddha Method (see ISHTA Kriya Yoga इष्ट क्रिय) of unlocking the raw naked power of pure unlimited potential and magnetic dynamism lying dormant becomes possible.
+Once siddhasana is successful, the Kriya Siddha Method of breathing helps expand and unlock the raw naked power of pure unlimited vitality and pure magnetic dynamism dormant in the human body. (see ISHTA Kriya Yoga इष्ट क्रिय)

-Becoming siddha, accomplished, through living moderately – called mithahari – and sticking to a moderate diet and lifestyle – the nadhis become fully opened and awake, making Siddhanta the end of yoga possible.
+Becoming a siddha, accomplished through yoga, means living moderately – called mithahari – and sticking to a moderate diet and lifestyle.
+This keeps the nadhis pure, fully open and awake.
+Then Siddhanta the end of yoga possible.

-Harnessing Swara स्वर the body’s subtle energy flow, harnesses the magnetic flow of Sun and Moon energy, allowing the pure flow of nectar of amrit which flowing effortlessly synchronistically harmonises with the world and achievement of all ones desires in the world is possible.
+Harnessing the body’s subtle energy and life flow, Swara स्वर, the magnetic flow of Sun and Moon energy allows the pure flow of nectar amrit, to flow effortlessly and synchronistically, harmonising with the world we become our own ‘wish fulfilling tree’ able to achieve all our desired goals and achieve success in the world.

-To live synchronistically and have the full power of magnetic dynamism at your disposal is a secret that has always been kept by the Siddhas.
+How to live synchronistically using the full power of magnetic dynamism at your disposal is a secret that has long been kept by the Siddhas.

-Thousand year old Siddha Palm leaf manuscripts describing the 4448 diseases of man and their 4448 cures
+Thousand year old Siddha Palm leaf manuscripts left by the Siddhas describing the 4448 diseases of man and their 4448 cures

-Observing the body’s behaviour formed the basis of Tantra.
+Observing the body’s behaviour is the basis of Tantra.

-Observing the human body’s behaviour, yogis noticed that the body uses whatever it falls on to lift itself.
-Falling on a log of wood or the earth for instance, we use whatever we fall on to lift ourselves back up.
-Taking the body’s example, as yogis we explore all our own apparent limitations, seeing what can be used as a way to free ourselves of all limitation.
-Starting with the body, through asana, the body through which we as conscious individuals ‘appear to fall’ is used to pull ourselves back up.
-Then bringing the body back to its natural state, through pranayama breathing exercises, the yogi changes gears and uses the limitation of breath to free themselves of the limitation of breathing.
-Through milking the body, ones natural expansion of prana shakti – fills the body with Ojas, (vital life force).
-In its natural state, no longer needing to breath the yogi can slow their heart pulse down and the body can go for long periods without breathing.
-Combined with Gnana Yoga, eventually the mind made of all our thoughts and identifications is used as leverage to free us of the final limitation of the mind which is to identify itself. (see Self-knowledge).
+Observing the human body’s behaviour, ancient yogis noticed that the body uses whatever it falls on to lift itself.
+Falling on a log of wood or the earth for instance, they noticed it uses the earth it falls on to lift itself back up.
+Learning through the body’s example, through asana, the body through which we as conscious individuals ‘appear to fall’ is used to pull ourselves back up again.
+Then once the body is back in its pure natural state, through pranayama, breathing exercises, yoga changes gears and uses the limitation of breathing to lift the next limitation – the limitation of breath.
+Through milking the body, the natural expansion of prana shakti takes place – and filling the body with Ojas, (the vital life force) the b body is able to let go its limitations.
+In its pure natural state, slowing down the heart rate and metabolism, the body can go on for long periods without needing to breathe.

-This principle of using our limitations to free us of limitation is the thread that weaves the timeless tapestry of Yoga, Tantra (तन्त्र), Siddha Medicine, Alchemy and Ayurveda.
+The principle of using the apparent limitations to free ourselves of all limitation is the secret thread that has woven the timeless tapestry of Yoga, Tantra (तन्त्र), Siddha Medicine, Alchemy and Ayurveda.

-Throughout the ages, the goal of the yogi has always been absolute freedom and liberation, – Moksha – of the individual.
-Knowing our true nature as eternal, we can finally overcome our fear of death.
-Once all pain and suffering due to ignorance ceases liberation or yoga is successful.
+Throughout the ages, the goal of yoga has always been one: absolute freedom and liberation – Moksha – of the individual the jeeva.
+Knowing our true nature as having always been eternal, we overcome our fear of death.
+All pain and suffering is due to ignorance.
+Once knowledge takes place, knowing our eventual outcome, the pain and suffering disappears and seeing death as a joke, liberation or yoga is successful.

-A person who has freed the mind – mumukshutwam flowering in the absolute knowledge of themselves is absolutely free.
+The person who has a freed mind – mumukshutwam, flowering in the absolute knowledge and truth of themselves is absolutely free.